Lessons Learned

 Making Data Visual

 There are so many other topics and available tools that can be used to have our students produce similar learning products for our classrooms.
-It makes so much sense to use these literacies (and technology literacy by having students create their own graphics) to help reach our course learning outcomes.
+Using these literacies (and technology literacy by having students create their own graphics) makes so much sense to help reach our course learning outcomes.

-As you review some of the 27 examples, what are some ideas that come to mind for your classroom?
+As you review some of the 27 examples, what ideas come to mind for your classroom?

 Images Over Text in Presentations

-It was a starter assignment to get the students thinking about how to improve the design of their presentations and to prepare them for upcoming projects where they would take their persuasive, position and autobiographical essays and create image and musically rich interpretations of each.
+It was a starter assignment to get the students thinking about improving the design of their presentations and preparing them for upcoming projects where they would take their persuasive, position, and autobiographical essays and create image and musically rich interpretations of each.

-With almost all of the 7th graders being ESL learners, this was an especially important music and visual literacy learning opportunity.
-Take a look at an abbreviated version of a student’s video on sadness.
+With almost all of the 7th graders being ESL learners, this was an essential music and visual literacy learning opportunity.
+Look at an abbreviated version of a student’s video on sadness.

 Note: Also posted at U Tech Tips